 You just bought a new home.
-Not just one you haven’t lived in before, but a brand new home that one that no one has lived in.
+Not just one you haven’t lived in before, but a brand new home that no one has lived in.
 With the speed at which communities are growing in the greater Vancouver and the lower mainland, buying a new home is an increasingly popular choice for homebuyers of all types.

 Before you get keys to your new home, you will likely get the opportunity to do an inspection or what is commonly called a homeowner orientation.
 This is your chance to walk through your house, find out how things work, make sure everything is as you expected, and check for deficiencies.
 Most builders will have a customer service representative complete the walk through with you and help you with the process.